renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ## Starting from a new project

-Let's assume you start a new project.
+Let's assume you're starting a new project.
 You created a new Git repository, installed the latest frameworks, libraries and development tools.
 After pushing the initial commit, you should enable and onboard Renovate.